apify/crawlee-python/README.md

 ### BeautifulSoupCrawler

-The `BeautifulSoupCrawler` downloads web pages using an HTTP library and provides HTML-parsed content to the user.
-It uses [HTTPX](https://pypi.org/project/httpx/) for HTTP communication and [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) for parsing HTML.
+The [`BeautifulSoupCrawler`](https://crawlee.dev/python/api/class/BeautifulSoupCrawler) downloads web pages using an HTTP library and provides HTML-parsed content to the user.
+By default it uses [`HttpxHttpClient`](https://crawlee.dev/python/api/class/HttpxHttpClient) for HTTP communication and [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) for parsing HTML.
 It is ideal for projects that require efficient extraction of data from HTML content.
 This crawler has very good performance since it does not use a browser.
-However, if you need to execute client-side JavaScript, to get your content, this is not going to be enough and you will need to use PlaywrightCrawler.
+However, if you need to execute client-side JavaScript, to get your content, this is not going to be enough and you will need to use [`PlaywrightCrawler`](https://crawlee.dev/python/api/class/PlaywrightCrawler).
 Also if you want to use this crawler, make sure you install `crawlee` with `beautifulsoup` extra.

 ```python
 import asyncio